 Dr Hanlon enjoys working in private practice and providing ongoing care to patients of all ages.
 She prides herself on her warmth, quality of care and the provision of easy-to-understand advice and information.

-Away from work, Dr Hanlon enjoys spending time with her two energetic young nephews.
-She’s a mad keen Brisbane Broncos supporter, and she enjoys eating great food – she balances this interest with a regular fitness routine.
+Away from work, Dr Hanlon enjoys spending time with her energetic nieces and nephews.
+She loves boating, travelling and eating great food – she balances this particular interest with a regular fitness routine.

 I am an obstetrician and gynaecologist practicing as part of Greenslopes Obstetrics and Gynaecology at the Greenslopes Private Hospital.
 We are specialists who have come together with the common goal of providing quality care in a friendly and professional environment.